tearust/tea-layer1/README.md

 Detailed logs may be shown by running the node with the following environment variables set: `RUST_LOG=debug RUST_BACKTRACE=1 cargo run -- --dev`.

 Nats Api
-> Use nats.rs example cli for test
+> Use nats-box an example of nats.rs for testing

 - Get node info
 ```bash